jaspector

 Payment via online portal at time of submission; all fees rounded

-Do I need a building permit in Town of Portsmouth, NH?
+01 Do I need a building permit in Portsmouth, NH?

 New construction, additions, renovations, change of use or

-How much does a building permit cost in Town of Portsmouth, NH?
+02 How much does a building permit cost in Portsmouth, NH?

-How long does it take to get a building permit in Town of Portsmouth, NH?
+03 How long does it take to get a building permit in Portsmouth, NH?

-What work is exempt from building permits in Town of Portsmouth, NH?
+04 What work is exempt from building permits in Portsmouth, NH?

+Not all construction work requires a permit in Portsmouth, NH.
 The following work is generally exempt: Ordinary repairs not exceeding $3,000 in value; Painting and decorating; Floor repair and replacement (like-for-like); Window and door repair/replacement (no structural changes); Re-roofing material replacement (no structural changes).
-Note: Exemptions do not apply if work involves structural alterations, egress modifications,
+Note: Exemptions do not apply if work involves structural alterations, egress modifications, When in doubt, confirm with the local building department before starting work.

-How do I schedule a building inspection in Town of Portsmouth, NH?
+05 How do I schedule a building inspection in Portsmouth, NH?